olafx/Irulan/README.md

 ...
 ```

-Hybrid and dynamic tensors can be used to wrap existing data.
+Hybrid and dynamic tensors can be used to wrap existing data via the same operator.

 ```C++
 Dynamic::Array<float[3], Allocate<false>> A {256, 256, 256};